 The Manhattan campus of the VA NY Harbor Healthcare System affords you the ability to provide care for patients with osteoarthritis, rheumatoid arthritis, and crystal arthropathies, among other rheumatic conditions.
 You perform inpatient consultations and point-of-care consultations in primary care clinics, urgent care facilities, and the emergency room.
 Michael Toprover, MD, is the site director for this rotation.

 How to Apply

 Application to the Rheumatology Fellowship program is made through the Association of American Medical Colleges’ Electronic Residency Application Service® (ERAS®).
 Generally, applicants to the program should have completed two or three years of medical training in internal medicine or pediatrics and should be board-eligible by the end of the first year of fellowship.
-We accept four fellows each year, for a total of eight fellows in the program at any given time.
+We value applicants of all backgrounds and accept four fellows each year, for a total of eight fellows in the program at any given time.

 Please contact Sarina Richards, program coordinator, at 646-501-4030 or email@example.com if you have any questions.

 Our program leadership is available to answer any questions you may have about pursuing training in rheumatology at NYU Grossman School of Medicine.